Skip to Main Content

 • NB: Not all modules have a reading list, as some don't require one.
 Ask your tutor if unsure.

-Brief instructional documents and videos are available below.
+An interactive tutorial and brief instructional videos are available below.

-Bespoke sessions can be organised through your Faculty Librarian.
+Bespoke individual or group sessions can be organised through your Faculty Librarian.

 Contact library.resources@durham.ac.uk with any further questions or ask your Faculty Librarian for guidance.
-If your enquiry is urgent, try using the Ask DULib service.
+If your enquiry is urgent, you can contact us through our live chat service.

 Getting started - Tutors